 Please attach a drawing with dimensions and material requirements.
 Alternatively provide a description of what is being made with a list of materials and dimensions as well as required steps to fabricate.
 This information is necessary in order to create a work order and release it quickly.
 The drawing can be a sketch as long as it references materials and has dimensions.

-If there are materials that will need to be Laser, Router or Zund cut then a cut file must be created by Production Design and it must be in the job folder.
+If there are materials that will need to be Laser, Router or Zund cut then a cut file must be created and it must be in the job folder.
 This is standard practice for all work orders.

 For job specific purchased parts we must have the following information: